 Juan Maldonado has worked in the insurance industry for the past 16 years.
 Currently, he serves as Capital Blue Cross’ Outreach Coordinator for the Children’s Health Insurance Program also known as CHIP.
 Juan serves several community initiatives in a leadership capacity, including the Systems of Care Committee, the Northern Dauphin...

 Robin Perry-Smith is Education Manager for Keystone Peer Review Organization (KEPRO).
 KEPRO, a quality improvement organization, is a cornerstone of Medicare’s efforts to improve healthcare quality at the local level.
 Robin holds a Master of Health Administration and a Bachelor of Science: Behavioral Science from the Pennsylvania State University and...

-Sean Albert is a full-time personal nanny for a family in Lebanon County.
-Prior to this vocation, he served as an Addictions Counselor, working with adults in inpatient and outpatient programs and providing on site treatment to participating schools in Cumberland County for children and adolescents.
-In addition to his...
+Sean Gill is a full-time personal nanny for a family in Lebanon County.
+Prior to this vocation, he served as an Addictions Counselor, working with adults in inpatient and outpatient programs and providing on-site treatment to participating schools in Cumberland County for children and adolescents.
+In addition to his behavioral...